Uploading Data to ion

 While not listed in the above table, raster sidecar files (.aux.xml, .tab, .tfw, .wld, .prj, .ovr, .rrd, etc.) and model textures, (.jpg, .png, .bmp, .tga, .dds, etc.) are also supported.
 When in doubt, upload any additional files that came with your data.

 If you have data in a format not listed here and would like to see ion support it, please let us know.

 Limitations and caveats

-glTF, COLLADA, and OBJ files must be in local coordinates.
+glTF, FBX, COLLADA, and OBJ files must be in local coordinates.
 Geographic (lat/long) or global cartesian coordinates are not supported.

 CityGML, raster imagery, and raster terrain must include a coordinate reference system.

 Raster terrain must be a single band of floating point or integer elevations.

 When terrain clamping is enabled, CityGML will adjust the height of the following object types:

 If an error is encountered during the tiling process, we try our best to detect exactly what went wrong and report the error to you.
 If you encounter any of the above limitations in your data, please let us know.